 - Requires preamp or good interface to get desired results

-If you are in for mobile podcasting, there are great options on the market for you in terms of microphones, including:
+If you are looking for mobile podcasting microphones, there are great options on the market, including:

 Samson Go Mic

 The Samson Go Mic is one of the most inexpensive microphones you will find in the market.
 It features an innovative design that can be used clipped to the top of your laptop screen or sued with the integrated clip stand.